 Our tasteful promotional videos weren’t approved for marketing, and we were unable to promote anything on Facebook or Instagram.
 When we broke a viral #metoo story, we were locked out of our social media accounts and hacked by MRA groups.
 We lost our entire site.
 (Luckily, we now have an amazing, volunteer security engineer who has us all buttoned up).

 Why?
 Is it because it shows a woman taking ownership of her own sex life and body?
 Is it because we are offering a perspective on sexuality, devoid of the male gaze?
+Is it because we feature beautiful women who often don’t fit in to the thin, white, beauty standard?
 Is it because we including and normalizing the voices of women, trans and non-binary people in the conversations about pleasure?
-Was it the piece on coercion?

 Well, yes.
+All those things.
 But if you boil it down, the reason is even more simple.

 The patriarchy is in the algorithms.

 Actually, let’s rephrase that.
 The white, cis, heteronormative patriarchy is in the algorithms.

 Our digital world has been created for and by cis, straight, white men.
 When they write the algorithms, they embed all their prejudices, biases, and assumptions into the programs, and now we’re all living in the digital world they created for themselves.
 As the algorithms change and learn from the behaviour of their users, the patriarchy festers inside them, reinforcing and amplifying the sexist, racist status quo, click by click.

 Discussions of sexuality that do not center around men’s pleasure or monetary gain short circuit their systems.
 Radically honest and intersectional content about sex, dating, and relationships is content that the algorithms literally. can. not. compute.
 It corrupts the code.
 Triggers the spam settings.
 So we get censored.
 Deleted.
 Banned.
 Silenced.